Curious to know more?

 I began hanging out with a friend, Ana, an artist, who I had met years earlier, when I lived in this quonset hut warehouse space in downtown West Palm Beach, Florida.
 We hadn’t seen each other in a few years and she was good company–funny, smart, and motivational.

-We go dumpster diving together and she encourages me to produce Dumpster Diver the musical, a musical that I had writing, on-and-off, for years, that I finished writing in a one-week period during a blizzard, while holed up in a 7×10 room in Burlington, Vermont.
+We go dumpster diving together and she encourages me to produce Dumpster Diver the musical, a musical that I had writing, on-and-off, for years, that I finished writing in a one-week period during a snowstorm, a real Winter blizzard, while holed up in a 7×10 room in Burlington, Vermont.
 (I lived with 3 college kids who attended UVM and spent their free time watching movies and yelling at the computer screen as they played “World of Warcraft”.
 LOL.

 This is leading up to something.